shirayu/whispering/README.md

 ### Parse interval

+Without ``--allow-padding``, whispering just performs VAD for the period, and when it is predicted as "silence", it will not be passed to whisper.
+If you want to change the VAD interval, change ``-n``.

 If you want quick response, set small ``-n`` and add ``--allow-padding``.
 However, this may sacrifice the accuracy.

 ```bash
 whispering --language en --model tiny -n 20 --allow-padding
 ```

-Without ``--allow-padding``, whispering just performs VAD for the period, and when it is predicted as "silence", it will not be passed to whisper.

 ## Example of web socket